 Ad Hoc Seminars

 Ad hoc seminars are student-developed, student-directed seminars that explore specialized legal topics not covered in a regularly-scheduled Duke Law course.
-An ad hoc seminar may be worth one or two credits, and must be organized according to the following requirements:
+Students interested in developing an ad hoc seminar should review this page and schedule an appointment with Director of Academic Advising, James Lambert to discuss the process before moving forward.

-The student organizers must submit to the Assistant Dean for Academic Initiatives a written proposal containing a course description, syllabus, reading list, and enrollment list, along with a proposal form.
+The student organizers must submit to the Director of Academic Advising a written proposal containing a course description, syllabus, reading list, and enrollment list, and other materials consistent with the above along with a proposal form.
 The deadlines for ad hoc proposal submissions are:

 - December 1 for seminars to meet in the spring semester